roytang/blog/content/replies/2016/02/d081di5/index.md

 - SketchDaily
 ---

-Here's my attempt (I don't have the process thing), just a quick 10-minute sketch: http://i.imgur.com/SxRILdn.jpg\n\nIDK how to make her look more like the real deal =/
+Here's my attempt (I don't have the process thing), just a quick 10-minute sketch: http://i.imgur.com/SxRILdn.jpg

+IDK how to make her look more like the real deal =/